runtimeverification/javamop/INSTALL.md

 3. RV-Monitor

- The latest version of RV-Monitor libraries (https://www.runtimeverification.com/monitor)
+ The latest version of RV-Monitor (https://www.runtimeverification.com/monitor)

  1. Download RV-Monitor installer (from the website above) and install